onnx/models/toolchain/README.md

 TurnkeyML examines the capability of vendors to provide turnkey solutions to a corpus of hundreds of off-the-shelf models.
 All of the model scripts and benchmarking code are published as open source software.

-## Benchmarking Tool
+## Evaluation Tool

-Our _turnkey_ CLI allows you to benchmark Pytorch models without changing a single line of code.
+Our _turnkey_ CLI allows you to evaluate Pytorch models without changing a single line of code.
 The demo below shows BERT-Base being benchmarked on both Nvidia A100 and Intel Xeon.
 For more information, check out our [Tutorials](https://github.com/aig-bench/onnxmodelzoo/blob/main/toolchain/examples/cli/readme.md) and [Tools User Guide](https://github.com/aig-bench/onnxmodelzoo/blob/main/toolchain/docs/tools_user_guide.md).

 You can reproduce a nice demo by trying out the [Just Benchmark BERT](https://github.com/aig-bench/onnxmodelzoo/blob/main/toolchain/examples/cli/readme.md#just-benchmark-bert) tutorial.